Les Twins: Dance career

-On March 6, 2012, the pair joined rapper Big Sean on-stage at the after-party for Kanye West's Fall 2012 fashion show at La Halle Freyssinet in Paris.
+On 6 March 2012, the pair joined rapper Big Sean on-stage at the after-party for Kanye West's Fall 2012 fashion show at La Halle Freyssinet in Paris.
 One month later, they performed with Missy Elliott and Timbaland at Hennessy's "Wild Rabbit" campaign launch event in New York.

-Les Twins debuted on Japan's largest television network Nippon TV on July 24, 2012.
+Les Twins debuted on Japan's largest television network Nippon TV on 24 July 2012.

-During November 2012 they guest starred on the television dance competition Everybody Dance! in Ukraine and teamed up again with Missy Elliott at the Beats on the Beach event in Abu Dhabi and the Back2Black Festival in Rio de Janeiro, Brazil.
+During November 2012, they guest starred on the television dance competition Everybody Dance! in Ukraine and teamed up again with Missy Elliott at the Beats on the Beach event in Abu Dhabi and the Back2Black Festival in Rio de Janeiro, Brazil.

-In December 2012 the twins began working on multiple projects with Sony Japan.
+In December 2012, the twins began working on multiple projects with Sony Japan.
 In 2013, they toured with Beyoncé as the only male dancers on The Mrs. Carter Show World Tour.
 The duo was also featured in the music video of "Blow" and "Jealous" from Beyoncé's self-titled fifth studio album.

 In 2012 and 2014, Les Twins appeared in episodes of Avengers of eXtreme Illusions, the revolutionary dance series by Welling Films.
 After the videos came out, Les Twins put their own cut of Welling's work on their own YouTube channel.

 In 2014, Les Twins joined Beyoncé and her husband Jay-Z on their On the Run Tour.
 In 2015, Les Twins appeared in a special freestyle dance in the song "Tattoo" in Bollywood film ABCD 2, which was directed by Remo D'Souza.
-They also joined Beyoncé at her Coachella performance, entitled Beychella.
+They were featured in Beyoncé's 2018 Coachella performance.

+In 2023, Les Twins accompanied Jason Derulo on the "Friday Livez" tour.

+In 2023, they joined Beyoncé on the European and North American legs of her Renaissance World Tour.

+In 2024 Les Twins joined Jason Derulo on both his Nu King World Tour and his Vegas Residency.

+In 2025, they joined Beyoncé during the European shows of her Cowboy Carter Tour.

 Modeling

 Les Twins are signed with NEXT Model Management in Paris.
 In 2010, they walked the runway at Paris Fashion Week for the Jean Paul Gaultier Fall 2010 Men's Collection.

-They have since been featured in numerous web, television, and print advertising campaigns, including for Jay-Z's viral video campaign "That's Rocawear", New Era, Benetton, Givenchy, H&M, Adidas, Pioneer Steez, EMOBILE, 25 Magazine, Beats By Dre, and Hewlett-Packard.
+They have since been featured in numerous web, television, and print advertising campaigns, including for Jay-Z's viral video campaign "That's Rocawear", New Era, Benetton, Givenchy, H&M, Adidas, Pioneer Steez, EMOBILE, Emporio Armani, Hogan, Vouge, Hennessy, Jordan, 25 Magazine, Beats By Dre, and Hewlett-Packard.